C2C Whitehaven to Tynemouth

 The journey was to see wonderful scenery and the most wonderful people who would shout good luck as you rode past.
 Glyn and Angie was wearing cycling attire that showed that they were taking on the C2C or supporting Bloodwise and folk acknowledged this by shouting support as they cycled along.

 Some folk offered refreshments and the chance to refill drinks bottles, the hospitality of these people was so amazing.

-After a very tough day, Glyn and Angie tackled the heat, humidity and the hills.
+A very tough day that had Glyn and Angie tackling the heat, humidity and the hills.
 It was a rollercoaster kind of day with lots of uphills and some fast downhills.
 Cycling from Keswick to Alston was to take in the villages and towns of Threkeld, Greystoke, Little Blencow and on to Penrith.

 At Penrith the dynamic duo rested to take on a little food and drink ( Glyn opting for a cup of tea as usual) and then carried on with their journey to Alston.

 After a lot of miles cycling through beautiful countryside the pair finally came to Renwick and the start of a steady climb that went on and on and on until eventually the summit of Hartside came into view and the cycling got harder as the road became steeper.

 It took a lot longer than expected to reach Hartside summit and on such a hot day too.